 Multi-Touchpoint Experience Strategy

 EmMe is a Minnesota based startup created to help college athletes monitor their mental, emotional and behavioral health while adjusting to a new stage of life.
-EmMe has asked myself and my team to gain a deeper understanding of their primary user group and develop a strategy to encourage program adoption, increase mental health awareness and promote continued engagement.
+EmMe asked my team and I to gain a deeper understanding of their primary user group and develop a strategy to encourage program adoption, increase mental health awareness and promote continued engagement.

 Research Deep Dive